 If you are using the "track changes" feature in Microsoft Word if you have someone review your documents, please ensure that you "accept/reject all changes" in the document before you save as a PDF.
 Review your document following reformat to PDF, to ensure all of the formatting elements remained.
-Please do not submit a pdf that has the track changes visible.
+Please do not submit a pdf that has the track changes visible, it will not be reviewed.